Cheap fuel: use supermarket promotions

-Find the cheapest local petrol or diesel price
+Find the cheapest petrol or diesel station near you

 Petrol station loyalty cards

-Various petrol stations offer loyalty cards, which can help you save on the cost of filling up.
+Various stations offer fuel loyalty cards, which can help you save on the cost of filling up.

 For example, Texaco operates the Star Rewards scheme.
 You get one point for every litre of petrol or diesel that you buy.